LaurentVeyssier/Image-Captioning-Project-with-full-Encoder-Decoder-model/README.md

 - One LSTM layer
 - Vocab threshold of 5 (vocabulary composed by the words with 5 occurences or more in the training dataset).
 Total vocabulary of 8.855 words.

+Parameters set to be learned: All Decoder parameters, the fully connected layer from the Encoder as well as the batchNorm1d.
+These are all the parameters required to learn the mapping between the spacial representation from the features and the words to compose the captions.
+They include the word embedding which is learned in the process.
+The feature extractor in the Encoder uses pre-trained weights to benefit from transfer learning.

 Overall the model has 12.227.735 learnable parameters (the pre-trained CNN extractor is fixed).

 I used Adam optimizer with standard parameters.
+Adam is reputed to perform well on large amount of data.
 Results achieved after one epoch were promising and improved with further training (3 epochs in total, for a total of 8 hours).
 Samples are shown below.

 ## Results